-1) Primary cell cultures and animal tissues
+1) Primary cell cultures from animal tissues

-The following containment requirements apply to primary cell cultures and tissues from human, non-human primate and non-primate animal sources when handled in the laboratory.
+Primary cells cultured from animal tissue must be handled using Universal Precautions and proper lab techniques.
 Cells and tissues known or suspected to be contaminated or infected with biohazardous agents must be handled at the containment level appropriate to those agents.